 And the results are simply amazing.
 It’s as perfect served at a fancy dinner as it is on a big bowl of fried chicken and mashed potatoes watching TV in your pajamas.
 I’m about to show you just how simple making your own gravy can be.
 Leave the beef roast behind and hop on board the gravy train for destination “Delicious”!

-What makes this the best Beef Gravy Recipe
+Why this is the best Beef Gravy

 Gravy has a reputation for being difficult, and it doesn’t deserve it.
 It is truly an easy recipe.
 This easy homemade gravy recipe is so great because:

-• Making gravy with beef broth is easy and fast, and you still get that lovely, velvety texture.
+- Making gravy with beef broth is easy and fast, and you still get that lovely, velvety texture.

-• You don’t have to use pan drippings — you can use broth.
+- You don’t have to use pan drippings — you can use broth.
 (But meat drippings work too!)

-• It’s full of flavor and totally customizable with seasonings and different kinds of broth.
+- It’s full of flavor and totally customizable with seasonings and different kinds of broth.

-• This recipe is a low-sodium gravy, with a lot less sodium than packaged mixes.
+- This recipe is a low-sodium gravy, with a lot less sodium than packaged mixes.

 Homemade Brown Gravy ingredients